 What’s inside:

-- Indicators of charge capture challenges
+- Identify common charge capture challenges

 Poor surgical supply documentation costs US hospitals $7.7 billion annually.

-Yet, amidst these challenges lies a significant opportunity for improvement.
 Customer feedback suggests that addressing charge capture inefficiencies can yield a substantial increase in reimbursement, with potential gains ranging from 10% to 30%.
 This represents a substantial boost to the financial health of healthcare organizations, making it a priority area for those seeking to enhance their margins and boost their competitive edge.

-▶ Why Charge Capture Matters:
+Why Charge Capture Matters in the OR

 Ensuring charge capture integrity in surgical procedures is paramount for optimizing medical billing and maximizing case revenue.
 By meticulously recording every billable item used during surgery, healthcare providers can avoid revenue leakage and discrepancies in billing.
 Additionally, accurate charge capture enhances transparency in financial transactions, fosters trust among stakeholders, and upholds compliance with regulatory requirements.